Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/how-to-guides/how-to-extend-the-ed-fi-identities-api.md

 :::info

-Note the implementation of the IPluginModule interface.
+Note the implementation of the ICustomModule interface.
 This is a “marker” interface makes the “plugin” discoverable at startup by the API’s built-in plugin support, resulting in the automatic invocation of the registration logic to register the necessary components in the Autofac